luciotato/LiteScript/devel/source-v0.8/Producer_js.lite.md

 Each statement in its own line

-        if .statement isnt instance of Grammar.SingleLineStatement
+        if .specific isnt instance of Grammar.SingleLineBody
           .lexer.out.ensureNewLine

 if there are one or more 'into var x' in a expression in this statement, declare vars before statement (exclude body of FunctionDeclaration)

+        var methodToCall = LiteCore.getSymbol('declareIntoVar')
-        this.callOnSubTree "declareIntoVar", Grammar.Body
+        this.callOnSubTree methodToCall, excludeClass=Grammar.Body

 call the specific statement (if,for,print,if,function,class,etc) .produce()

         var mark = .lexer.out.markSourceMap(.indent)
-        .out .statement
+        .out .specific

 add ";" after the statement
 then EOL comment (if it isnt a multiline statement) then NEWLINE

-        if not .statement.skipSemiColon
+        if not .specific.skipSemiColon
           .addSourceMap mark
           .out ";"
-          if not .statement.body
+          if not .specific.body
             .out .getEOLComment()

 called above, pre-declare vars from 'into var x' assignment-expression